Diabetes and Sports Factsheet (for Schools)

 - need to sit out of practice or games if their blood sugar is too low or too high

 Students with diabetes can play sports and exercise at the same level as anyone else.
-And just like most kids and teens, students with diabetes are healthier if they get plenty of exercise, which can help them manage the disease.
+Just like most kids and teens, they're healthier if they get plenty of exercise, which can help them manage the disease.

-You may need to remind students with diabetes to check their blood sugar levels before, during, and after exercise, practice, and games.
-Also, make sure that:
+- give students any needed reminders to check their blood sugar levels before, during, and after exercise

-- you keep extra snacks, juices, and emergency supplies in the classroom and on the playing field in case your student starts to have symptoms of hypoglycemia
+- keep extra snacks, juices, and emergency supplies on the playing field in case a student has low blood sugar